 Living On A Few Acres

-We're looking forward to OSU Extension Service's Living on a Few Acres conference coming up on Sat.
+conference coming up on Sat.
 March 14.
-If you have acreage, it's a great opportunity to learn new techniques to improve yields and your stewardship.
+If you have acreage, it's a great

 Even if you live in town, there are talks on topics you can use in your own back yard, such as Wine Making at Home, Poultry for Backyard Producers, Top 5 Things to Know about the Native Trees on Your Property, Basics of Home Food Preservation, Trees and Shrubs to Know in Central Oregon and more.